-If Czech and UK JSOPs sources are compared it could be concluded, that Czech CBRNe documents highlight preparedness for certain type of incident which is in case of chemistry connected directly to specific venue of Prague Metro (subway).
+If Czech and UK JSOPs sources are compared it could be concluded, that Czech CBRNe documents highlight preparedness for certain type of incident which is in this case a chemical incident directly to the specific venue of the Prague Metro (subway).
 These documents are CBRNe specific and procedures are detailed.
-On the other hand, UK documents which belongs to Local Resilience Forums (LRFs) [29, 37] are more generic in its focus and CBRNe elements are part of all hazard response approach.
-However, collected doctrines and resources covers all important aspects of the safe and effective response relatively in details [8, 22].
+On the other hand, UK documents which belongs to Local Resilience Forums (LRFs) [29, 37] are more generic in focus and CBRNe elements are part of an all hazard response approach.
+However, collected doctrines and resources cover all important aspects of a safe and effective response relatively in detail [8, 22].

-Both concepts are based on detailed description of responsibilities of individual bodies of the system notwithstanding if they are classical response agencies, higher level decision makers or state administration authorities.
-SOPs structure is logical and follows the way of operation from initial phase to the end of intervention and include the aspects of declaration of CBRNe incident, informational awareness, sharing information among response agencies on site as well as among operational centres, meeting points and command post establishment, zoning, entry and exit routes, on scene command and control, level of independency and interoperability of response agencies, responsibility and consideration on preserve of evidence for further forensic exploitation.
+Both concepts are based on detailed descriptions of responsibilities of individual bodies of the system notwithstanding if they are classical response agencies, higher level decision makers or state administration authorities.
+The SOPs structure is logical and follows the way of operations from the initial phase to the end the of intervention and include the aspects of declaration of CBRNe incident, informational awareness, sharing information among response agencies on site as well as among operational centres, meeting points and command post establishment, zoning, entry and exit routes, on scene command and control, level of independency and interoperability of response agencies, responsibility and consideration on the preservation of evidence for further forensic exploitation.